 We start with the profile that goes on the left side, to identify it, just look for two holes as shown in the image.

-To identify the proper side of the profile on the right it is important to put the two holes towards the inside of the Ender 3, as these will serve to fix the power source.
+To identify the proper side of the profile on the right it is important to put the two holes towards the inside of the printer, as these will serve to fix the power source.

-To attach the display to the chassis, the m5x8 screws are used which will go in the holes specified in the photo
+To attach the display to the chassis, the m5x8 screws are used in the holes shown in the photo.

-The following shows how the display is installed to the base.
+The following images show how the display is installed on the base.

 We adjust the display to the base as seen in the image.

-Next, we attach the power source with m4x20 screws in the holes as shown in the following image:
+Next, we install the power source with m4x20 screws in the holes shown in the following image:

 The Z-axis limit switch is coupled to the 20×40 profile on the left.

-We will leave this assembly aside and continue with the X-axis assembly with the filament extruder.
+We will leave this assembly aside and continue with the X-axis installation with the filament extruder.

-For this, we will use the m4x16 screws and a fitting that will also be placed to then connect the PTFE hose.
+For this, we will use the m4x16 screws and a fitting that will be connected to the PTFE hose.

-To facilitate the assembly of this step it is recommended to fully insert the screws and hold them firmly by hand as shown in the following image.
+To facilitate the assembly of this step it is recommended to fully insert the screws and hold them firmly as shown in the following image.

-And the fitting is tightened with the tool that comes with the printer.
+And the fitting is tightened with the tool that comes with the 3D printer.

-With one end of the X-axis ready, we go to the other end of it.
+With one end of the X-axis ready, now we proceed with the other end.